Do I Need a Hair Clipper for my Springer?

-Best Clippers for Spaniels – Overview and Rating
+Best Hair Clippers for English Springer Spaniel – Overview and Rating

 - Blades: Detachable blades, easy to change and clean.
 Over 20 sizes are available.
 Comes with #10 blade